 That assumes you stick the landing.
 Room layouts in Alpha Waves stretch up, down, and around, and the game’s primitive 3D controls aren’t particularly graceful.
 Your mobile’s shadow shows where it’ll land, but the camera is tricky to adjust so you can look down to line yourself up and glance up or ahead at the same time.
 (The options for a first-person view and a free-floating “camera slant” are unhelpfully nauseating.)

 So you’ll fall a lot.
 Since you can’t move backwards, you’ll occasionally miss your target by inches, and moving or vanishing platforms are hard enough to hit that they may as well not exist.
 Near-misses never feel like mistakes you can learn from.

 You don’t need to learn from them if you don’t want to.
 Although you can save and reload your position at any time (a necessity for some rooms), I enjoyed working my way back up from the bottom once in a while.
 Instead of getting back to where you were, you could also use falling as a chance to try another path or find a closer exit.
 Action mode guides you around with locked doors, but otherwise, you can head through whatever open exits you want as long as you continue covering new ground.

-In the game’s secondary mode, Emotion, you can explore the rooms at your own pace.
-Alpha Waves loses something without a reason to keep moving.
-If you can keep trying to scale the hardest rooms, you don’t need to look for the dramatic shortcuts.
-When you’re skipping a platform maze or finding an easier door, Action mode encourages you to invent your own path.
-It pushes you to take a deep breath and roll with whatever may happen.
+In the game’s secondary mode, Emotion, you can explore the rooms at your own pace, but Alpha Waves loses something without a reason to keep moving.
+If you can keep re-trying to scale the hardest rooms, you don’t need to look for those dramatic shortcuts.
+In contrast, the pressure of Action mode encourages you to invent your own path by skipping over a platform maze or finding an easier door.
+It pushes you to take risks and roll with the punches.

 The names of the map regions offer a few clues about how to play Alpha Waves.
 Adapt.
 Orientate.
 Meditate.
 Relax.